 We believe content strategies are more important now for B2B companies than B2C companies, since B2C companies can connect in a more intuitive and simpler manner.
 Here are some best practices we learned while working with global enterprises, as well as thoughts on why you should engage digitally with your audience.

-Employing a default content or social media strategy can hurt your B2B brand
+Employing a default content strategy can hurt your B2B brand

 Without a careful marketing plan and strategy, as well as proper identification of decision-makers and other stakeholders in the decision process, even your most basic marketing efforts could be misdirected.
 Selecting which social channels (blog, Facebook, Instagram, YouTube, LinkedIn or Twitter) to use, the type of content to develop, the frequency of production, and the target audience are vital factors to ensure quality results.
 The same goes for the design of digital experiences like e-commerce, virtual tours or chatbots.
 Any feature that is not aligned to the needs of your decision-maker and influent stakeholders won’t add to your sales or conversions, and will waste time, money, resources, and even affect positioning.